wigman/AjaxSwatches/README.md

 0.3.0 Release notes:
 * moved code pool to community (requested by Simon Sprankel)
-* moved theme files to /base folder since some themes are making the swatches backwards compatible (like Ultimo)
+* moved theme files to /base folder since some themes are making the swatches backwards compatible
 * changed a jQuery selector to match product-list items on a wider scale of themes

 For support or requests contact us through http://e-tailors.nl/contact